onlynishant/LuaFFIJson/README.md

 # LuaFFIJson

-LuaFFIJson is JSON parser library written in LUA FFI.
+LuaFFIJson is a Fast JSON parser library written in LUA FFI.
 It uses LUA FFI to make JSON decoding very fast.

 It requires <a href="http://luajit.org/luajit.html">LUA JIT</a> and it's also tested with <a href="http://openresty.org/en/">OpenResty</a>.